PNNL-Comp-Mass-Spec/DB-Schema-Export-Tool/README.md

 Use `/LogDir` or `/LogDirectory` to specify the directory to save the log file in
 * By default, the log file is created in the current working directory

+Use `/LogMemoryUsage` to log memory usage to a file while exporting data from tables
+* The file will be auto-named using the current date and time, e.g. `MemoryUsage_2026-04-23_17_16_32.txt`

 Use `/Preview` to count the number of database objects that would be exported